Xue-Zhiming-SMU/Web3-Dev-Project/README.md

+# Poll Smart Contract
-# Poll Smart ContractThis Solidity smart contract facilitates a simple poll between two candidates: Trump and Harris.
+# This Solidity smart contract facilitates a simple poll between two candidates: Trump and Harris.

 ## Features
 - **Voting**: Users can vote for either Trump or Harris.